Sylpherius/Sylpherius.github.io/index.md

 *Frameworks* -In terms of frameworks, I have worked with Django, React, and Redux throughout my Truckxi internship, and touched upon Angular through various classes.
 I am more familiar with React and Redux than Django, and I used Django for back-end work and React/Redux for front-end work.

-*C++* -I took taking a class that taught the fundamentals of C++, so I have a proficient understanding of the language.
+*C++* -I took a class that taught the fundamentals of C++, and have worked with it quite a bit during my internship at Leica Geosystems.

+*C#* -All my experience with C# comes from my internship at Leica Geosystems, but throughout the time I've interned at Leica, I have used C# extensively and thoroughly.
+At this point time I'm confident in my C# skills.

 *C* -I took a software design class that utilized C. It went into a lot of lower-level topics so I have done a few small projects in class about shell-scripting and signal catching.